-The 1950s were the starting point of the discipline of LT.
-In the middle of the 20th century, Alan Turing proposed his famous test, which defines a criterion to determine whether a machine can be considered intelligent (Turing, 1950).
-A few years later Noam Chomsky with his generative grammar laid the foundations to formalize, specify and automate linguistic rules (Chomsky, 1957).
+The 1950s marked the beginning of LT as a discipline.
+In the middle of the 20th century, Alan Turing proposed his famous test, which defined a criterion to determine whether a machine could be considered intelligent (Turing, 1950).
+A few years later, Noam Chomsky with his generative grammar laid the foundations to formalise, specify and automate linguistic rules (Chomsky, 1957).
 For a long time, the horizon defined by Turing and the instrument provided by Chomsky influenced the vast majority of NLP research.

 The early years of LT were closely linked to MT, a well-defined task, and also relevant from a political and strategic point of view.
 In the 1950s it was believed that a quality automatic translator would be available soon.
 After several years of effort, in the mid-1960s the Automatic Language Processing Advisory Committee (ALPAC) report, issued by a panel of leading US experts acting in an advisory capacity to the US government, revealed the true difficulty of the task and, in general, of NLP (Pierce and Carroll, 1966).
 The ALPAC report had a devastating impact on R&D&I funding for the field.
 From then on, the NLP community turned towards more specific and realistic objectives.
+The 1970s and 1980s were heavily influenced by Chomsky's ideas, with increasingly complex systems of handwritten rules.
+At the end of the 1980s, a revolution began which irreversibly changed the field of NLP.
+This change was driven mainly by four factors: 1) the clear definition of individual NLP tasks and corresponding rigorous evaluation methods; 2) the availability of relatively large amounts of data; 3) machines that could process these large amounts of data; and 4) the gradual introduction of more robust approaches based on statistical methods and Machine Learning (ML), that would pave the way for subsequent major developments.